DavAQ/DavAQ/README.md

-- 👋 Hi, I’m @DavAQ
+- 👋 Hi, I’m David
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Data Science and Analysis
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Software Development Projects
+- 💞️ I’m looking to collaborate on Data Analysis Projects
-- 📫 How to reach me @AQ61
+- 📫 How to reach me @DavAQ

 <!---
 DavAQ/DavAQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.